ClojureScript Gets Async/Await

 · coding · Source ↗

-ClojureScript 1.12.145 ships native async/await support, targeting ECMAScript 2016.
-The ^:async hint emits JavaScript async functions directly, eliminating third-party dependencies for modern Browser API and popular library interop.
+ClojureScript 1.12.145 ships native ^:async / await syntax, targeting ECMAScript 2016, eliminating third-party dependencies for async interop with modern Browser APIs and popular libraries.

 What Matters

-• ^:async also works on deftest blocks, enabling async test assertions with try/catch.
+• ^:async works inside deftest blocks, enabling async test assertions with await directly.

-• Async function support topped the most-recent Clojure community survey as the most-wanted ClojureScript JS interop enhancement.
+• Async support topped the last Clojure community survey as the most-wanted ClojureScript JS-interop enhancement.

 Original | Discuss on HN